14 Sep San Francisco State University School of Nursing Program Review

 Freshmen students are not admitted with a nursing major at San Francisco State University but as students with pre-nursing coursework or an alternate primary.
 Getting a pre-nursing designation does not guarantee a nursing major admission later on.
-Students have to work closely with their counselors in the College of Health and Social Sciences Student Resource Center and Undergraduate Advising Center to have a secure a place in the prerequisite coursework and to remain on track for the nursing major.
+Students have to work closely with their counselors in the College of Health and Social Sciences Student Resource Center and Undergraduate Advising Center to secure a place in the prerequisite coursework and to remain on track for the nursing major.

-Meanwhile, San Francisco State University students who have gained 96 credits or more may not apply to an impacted major.
+Meanwhile, San Francisco State University students who have gained 96 credits or more may not apply for an impacted major.
 SFSU School of Nursing is adhering to this policy.
 Students are encouraged to graduate with a different major and apply to one of the entry level master’s programs if they are affected by the policy.

 Registered Nurse to Bachelor of Science in Nursing (RN to BSN)

 Students who are admitted in the RN to BSN program may receive credit for their previous nursing education.
-The maximum number of transferable units is 70 from a junior college and equivalency to these nursing courses will vary.
-Admitted students will also receive 20 units of upper division nursing credit after passing the NCLEX-RN successfully.
+The maximum number of transferable units is 70 from a junior college and equivalency for these nursing courses will vary.
+Admitted students will receive 20 units of upper division nursing credit after passing the NCLEX-RN successfully.

 SF State/Sequoia Baccalaureate Nursing Program at Cañada College

 The upper division San Francisco State University/Sequoia Baccalaureate Nursing Program at Cañada College prepares and trains students for entry-level positions in various healthcare settings like hospitals, home care, clinics, and community health agencies.
 The program also provides graduate education in nursing and a solid foundation in leadership.